5000 Special Topics

 5310 Investigation of a Child’s Death

-If a child dies while in the care of an operation subject to regulation by Child Care Regulation, CCI investigates to determine whether abuse or neglect was a factor in the child’s death.
+If a child dies while in the care of an operation subject to regulation by Child Care Regulation (CCR), CCI investigates to determine whether abuse, neglect, or exploitation was a factor in the child’s death.

-If the death occurred while the child was in the care of an operation that is alleged to be operating illegally (without a permit or license), the investigator first determines whether the operation is subject to regulation.
+If the fatality occurred while the child was in the care of an operation that is alleged to be operating illegally (without a permit or license), the investigator first determines whether the operation is subject to regulation (see 1152 Determining Whether an Operation Is Subject to Regulation).
 Then, the investigator does one of the following:

-- If the operation is subject to regulation, the investigator investigates the death.
+- If the operation is subject to regulation, the investigator investigates the fatality.

 5311 Actions in the First 24 Hours

-Within 24 hours of receiving an intake report indicating that a child in care has died, the investigator does all of the following:
+Within 24 hours after receiving an intake indicating that a child in care has died, the investigator must complete the following additional tasks:

-- Ensures that the Fatality Information section of the victim’s Person Detail page is completed in IMPACT with preliminary information.
+- Make sure the deceased child’s person details and the Fatality Information section of the Person Detail page are completed in IMPACT with as much information as is available.

-- Ensures an appropriate allegation is indicated to be a Child Fatality Allegation on the Allegation Detail page in IMPACT.
+- Make sure an appropriate allegation is indicated to be a Child Fatality Allegation on the Allegation Detail page in IMPACT.

-- Requests a joint investigation with the CPI Special Investigations division prior to initiating the investigation.
+- Request a joint investigation with the CPI Special Investigations division before initiating the investigation.

-- Evaluates the safety of any other children in care.
+- Evaluate the safety of any other children in care of the alleged perpetrator and at the operation of concern.

 See: